HybridThingsLab/robodada/README.md

 ## How to use
 Take your favourite browser, we recommend Firefox and Chrome and go to [localhost:3000](localhost:3000).

-* choose your robot icon top-left 🤖 and connect 🤝
+* choose your robot using button top-left 🤖 and connect 🤝
+* if there is no "real" robot available we offer a simulation view on __'F2'__ of your keyboard ⌨️
 * choose an emotion 🤢, 😥, 😧, 😐, 😄, 😡, 😯
-* draw motion path ✏️
+* draw motion path ✏️ to move robot
 * set loop mode on/off ▶️
-* you can save or load motion paths using the icon top-right 💾
+* save or load motion paths using the button top-right 💾
 * activate webcam 📸

-If there is no "real" robot connected we offer a simulation of the two-axis module.
-Press __'F2'__ to open view.

 ## Multi-user support
-To access the webinterface and server from another machine in the local network use the IP and port number of the machine running the server.
+To access the webinterface from another machine in the local network use the IP and port number of the machine running the server.
 For example ```http://192.168.188.22:3000```

 Right now we have some issues to access the webcam if not running on localhost.
 For now this can be fixed in the settings of your webbrowser.
 For example in Chrome open ```chrome://flags/``` and add IP & port of the machine running the server.